Learning Objectives

 Scientific Method and Strong Inference

 Why are some scientists more successful than others?
 Is it just luck, or that some problems are just more difficult than others, or that some scientists are smarter or know more or work harder?
-Platt, who coined the term “strong inference,” thinks it is a method of systematic scientific thinking (Platt, 1964).
-Platt’s Strong Inference paper is required reading for students enrolled in Biological Principles!
-(You may need to be logged in through the institute VPN to access the paper link.)
+Platt, who coined the term “strong inference,” thinks scientific success is the result of a method of systematic scientific thinking (Platt, 1964).
+[Note: Platt’s Strong Inference paper is required reading for students enrolled in Biological Principles!
+(You may need to be logged in through the institute VPN to access the paper link.)]
 Platt states the following methodology:

 In its separate elements, strong inference is just the simple and old-fashioned method of inductive inference that goes back to Francis Bacon.
 The steps are familiar to every college student and are practiced, off and on, by every scientist.
 The difference comes in their systematic application.
 Strong inference consists of applying the following steps to every problem in science, formally and explicitly and regularly: